How to remove online Google, Facebook and Yell Reviews for your dental practice

 You do have the option to turn the reviews completely off, too.
 Once the review is reported and you don’t feel any justice was served, you can then email them directly at firstname.lastname@example.org or call them on 0800 555 444.
 This is the only service with a direct contact number and email.

-If you would like help to create a strategy to increase your reviews, speak to one of our advisors on 0330 133 0635 or fill in the contact form.
+If you would like help to create a strategy to increase your reviews, speak to one of our advisors on 0330 133 0635 or drown out negative reviews with the Reviews Booster.